dhamma1991/milestone-project-4/README.md

 ### Customised days when tasks have to be completed
 Currently, each task the user creates must be completed every day.
 This does not allow the user to specify certain days that the task does not need to be completed.
 For example, a user may want to go to the gym 4 days a week.
 They could set their gym daily task to only be active on 4 out of the 7 days of the week, and on the other days, the task is inactive and does not cause the user to lose hitpoints if it has not been marked as done.

 I’m not sure how this functionality could be implemented at present, but it would certainly involve the Python module datetime.date.
 This would allow days of the week to be used in the program.
 The task could perhaps run a check during each sync-time (when the app checks for non-completed dailies), seeing if there are any tasks that do not need to be completed on the next coming day.
-A new Boolean field in the tasks model would also probably be necessary, indicating whether or not a task is required to be completed on a given day.
+A new Boolean field in the Task model would also probably be necessary, indicating whether or not a task is required to be completed on a given day.

 ### A mechanic for hitpoint recovery other than levelling up
 Currently, a user on less than 100 hitpoints has no way to recover their hitpoints other than by gaining enough experience to gain a level.
-With the increases in the experience threshold required by users in order to gain higher levels, this has the potential to make the app overly difficulty to make progress in without some system way of being able to regain hitpoints without levelling up.
+With the increases in the experience threshold required by users in order to gain higher levels, this has the potential to make the app overly difficulty to make progress in without some way of being able to regain hitpoints without levelling up.

-A potential solution to this would be to implement a system of ‘gold’, as found in Habitica.
+A potential solution to this problem would be to implement a system of ‘gold’, as found in Habitica.
 The user could use this in-app currency to purchase ‘healing potions’ (again to borrow from Habitica) which would allow the user to recover hitpoints.

 Implementing such a system would, at the minimum, require an overhaul of the front-end to provide a visual indicator of the amount of in-game currency the user has, as well as somewhere that they can buy and use the healing mechanic.
 In addition, there would need to be modifications to the Profile model, associating these healing mechanic items with the user’s profile.
 New views would need to be written handing how the hitpoints are gained.
 ### Email authentication